dots-tb/rePatch/README.md

 Note: Be wary of using a Vitamin dumped(or similar) eboot, it will be effected by save issues.

+More indepth information on modding by Radziu: https://github.com/TheRadziu/NoNpDRM-modding/wiki

 Original rePatch: https://github.com/SilicaAndPina/rePatch

 3.65 Confirmed working: https://twitter.com/dots_tb/status/972922611536576512